National University of Sciences & Technology: Quetta

-The concept of establishing NBC is to help the Government and people of Balochistan in the development of human resources by producing a quality workforce in the fields of Civil engineering and computer sciences.
+The concept of establishing NBC is to help the Government and people of Balochistan in the development of human resources by producing a quality workforce in the fields of Civil engineering, computer sciences, mining and mineral resources and, artificial intelligence.

-The campus is quipped with libraries, well-furnished laboratories, societies, cafeteria grounds and highly qualified faculty.
-It currently has 100 students and 10 faculty members.
+The campus currently has 315 undergraduate students, 30 postgraduate students and 33 faculty members.

 Academics

-Degree programs

-NUST schools and colleges offered the following degree programs.
-The regular duration of BS and MS/M Phil degree programs are four and two years, respectively.

 Research

 A Research and Development (R&D) Directorate is established at the NUST headquarters which encourages the growth of research in the university.
 All efforts of R&D Directorate are coordinated through an organizational structure consisting of NUST headquarters, R&D Cells at each constituent college and NUST's commercial arms.
 The mission of Research Directorate is to facilitate and co-ordinate research activities of NUST constituent institutions and to liaise with other national as well as international academics, research and industrial organizations to facilitate research at NUST.
 It has collaboration with various International agencies such as, USAID, British Council, UKAID, QNRF, TWAS, BP, NRG Bio-fuel Canada, German Academic Exchange Service (DAAD) and many others.